alexander-akhmetov/mdb/README.md

 }
 ```

-More about all this configuration options you can read in the `lsmt.Storage` section below.
+More information about all these configuration options can be found in the `lsmt.Storage` section below.

 ## Internals

-The database supports four different storage types.
+The database supports different storage types.

 ### memory.Storage

-It's a simple hash map which holds all in the memory.
-Nothing else :)
+It's a simple hash map that holds everything in memory.

 ### file.Storage

-It stores all information in the file.
-When you add a new entry, it just appends key and value to the file.
+It stores all information in a file.
+When you add a new entry, it simply appends the key and value to the file.
 So it's very fast to add new information.
-But when you are trying to get the key, it scans the whole file (and from the beginning, not from the end) to find the latest key.
-So reading is slow.
+However, when you try to retrieve a key, it scans the entire file (starting from the beginning, not the end) to find the latest key.
+Therefore, reading is slow.

 ### indexedfile.Storage

-It is a `FileStorage` with a simple index (hash map).
-When you add a new key, it saves offset in bytes to the map in the memory.
-To process `get` command it checks the index, finds offset in bytes and reads only a piece of the file.
+This is a FileStorage with a simple index (hash map).
+When you add a new key, it saves the offset in bytes to the map in memory.
+To process the get command, it checks the index, finds the offset in bytes, and reads only a piece of the file.
 Writing and reading are fast, but you need a lot of memory to keep all keys in it.

 ### lsmt.Storage

-The most interesting part of this project. :)

-It's something similar to Google's LevelDB or Facebook's RocksDB.
-It keeps all data in sorted string tables (SSTable) which are basically binary files.
-Supports sparse indexes, so you don't need a lot of memory to store all your keys like in `indexedfile.Storage`.
+It stores all data in sorted string tables (SSTables), which are essentially binary files.
+It supports sparse indexes, so you don't need a lot of memory to store all your keys like in indexedfile.Storage.

-But it will be slower than `indexedfile.Storage`, because it uses a red-black tree to store sparse index and it checks all SSTables when you retrieve a value because it can't say that it doesn't have this key without checking the SSTables on a disk.
+However, it will be slower than indexedfile.Storage because it uses a red-black tree to store a sparse index and checks all SSTables when you retrieve a value.
+This is because it can't determine whether it has this key without checking the SSTables on disk.
+It could probably use a Bloom filter for that.

-To make it faster in this situation, we can use a Bloom filter.

 ```none
                      +------------+